HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 theme: architect
 ```

 Depending on your theme, there may be other page settings that you can make to change the appearance of the site as well as site metadata.
-On the theme preview page in Settings, you can click on the small link for the theme.
+On the theme preview page in Settings, you can right-click on the `View project on GitHub` button and open the link in a new tab.

 <img src="../images-pages/theme_link.png" alt="screenshot showing link to theme website" style="border:1px solid black">